 What is Sukuk Murabahah?

-Sukuk Murabaha originates from the Murabaha, which is the subdivision of the Murabaha financing.
+Sukuk Murabaha originates from the Murabaha, the subdivision of the Murabaha financing.
 In Sukuk Murabaha, a group seeks financing and agrees with a particular purpose vehicle(SPV) that aims to manage specific property owned by the SPV.
 The SPV gets hold of the property to control using the proceeds of a Sukuk issuance.

 What is Bai Murabaha?